GSPanue/pokedex-api/README.md

 ## Building the Project

-To build the production bundle, run the following command
+To build the production bundle, run the following command:

 ```bash
 $ npm run build